 The Belmont Report: What is it and how does it relate to today’s clinical trials?

-The Belmont Report identifies basic ethical principles for conducting research that involve human subjects and sets forth guidelines to assure these principles are followed throughout the research process.
-The Belmont Report is the result of over four years of meetings that began in 1976 and were conducted by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research (Commission).
+The Belmont Report identifies basic ethical principles for conducting research that involve human subjects.
+It also sets forth guidelines to assure these principles are followed throughout the research process.
+The Belmont Report is the result of over 4 years of meetings that began in 1976 and were conducted by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research (Commission).
 With the Food and Drug Reauthorization Act of 2017’s recent amendment of the term patient experience data to now include both “physical and psychosocial impacts of a disease or condition, or related therapy or clinical investigation,” it is a particularly relevant and important time to revisit the ethical principles established in the Belmont Report.

 History of the Belmont Report

 The Nuremberg Code set the example for subsequent codes that established rules to help protect human subjects involved in research.
 But these rules were found to be inadequate to cover complex situations, at times in conflict, and frequently difficult to interpret or apply.
 The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Research (Bethesda, Md.)
 The Commission, 1978.
-To avoid the limitations of these past codes, the Belmont Report was deliberately broader and established three basic ethical principles:
+To avoid the limitations of these past codes, the Belmont Report was deliberately broader and established 3 basic ethical principles:

-The first ethical principle in the Belmont Report, respect for persons, is made up of two important, but distinct, requirements.
+The first ethical principle in the Belmont Report, respect for persons, is made up of 2 important but distinct requirements.
 The first is the recognition that people are autonomous and entitled to their own opinions and choices, unless detrimental to others.
 The second is the recognition that due to various reasons, not all people are capable of self-determination and instead require protection.
 The amount of protection provided to an individual should depend on the risk of harm and the likelihood of benefit offered by the research.
 The Report promotes the idea that in most cases, respect for persons demands that people enter into research voluntarily and with adequate information.

 The Report notes that it is the obligation of scientific investigators and members of their institutions to think about both maximizing benefits and reducing risks in their research.
 Also discussed is the obligation of society at large to recognize longer term benefits and risks that may result from the improvement of knowledge and development of novel medical, psychotherapeutic, and social procedures.
 These obligations closely align with the Cancer Support Community’s belief that in order to maximize the benefits and minimize the risks of clinical trials, both physical data and patient experience data should be required to be collected as part of the research.

-The last of the Belmont Report’s three basic ethical principles, justice, raises questions about who ought to receive the benefits of research and who ought to bear its burdens.
+The last of the Belmont Report’s 3 basic ethical principles, justice, raises questions about who ought to receive the benefits of research and who ought to bear its burdens.
 Following a provocative discussion of equality and differential treatment, the Belmont Report considers the need to scrutinize whether some classes of people — economically disadvantaged, racial and ethnic minorities, or persons confined to institutions — are systematically selected as research subjects due to their position or vulnerability rather than their connection to the problem being researched.